9dots/9dots.io-pages/Orf0usp.md

 # Day 2

 ## Lesson Overview
-Students will complete the cardboard cranes that they started in the previous lesson.
-When students complete their prototype, they will test them by attaching a weight to the string.
-After testing, they will assess the strengths and weaknesses of their design and adjust their prototype accordingly.
+Students complete the cardboard cranes that they started in the previous lesson.
+When students complete their prototype, they test them by attaching a weight to the string.
+After testing, they assess the strengths and weaknesses of their design and adjust their prototype accordingly.

 ## Setup